Advertisment

 We are seeing significant demand for Chef specifically and automation skills more broadly in India.
 We've hosted sold-out trainings in New Delhi, Hyderabad, and more in the past few months.
 As software becomes the primary route to market for goods and services in our digital economy, leveraging DevOps practices and automation capabilities to accelerate software delivery is critical to every organization in every country.
 Given India's thriving software services market, we see a huge opportunity for DevOps and Chef in India.

-devops chef
+chef devops

 Advertisment